Hritikraj8804/KodeKloud_Engineer/Jenkins_1/4_Jenkins_Folders.md

 2. Create a new `folder` called `Apache` under Jenkins UI.

 3. Move the above mentioned two jobs under `Apache` folder.

+`Note:`

+1. You might need to install some plugins and restart Jenkins service.
+So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
+Also, Jenkins UI sometimes gets stuck when Jenkins service restarts in the back end.
+In this case, please make sure to refresh the UI page.